 The Loggia dei Lanzi or the Loggia della Signoria was designed in the Gothic style as an assembly place for the citizens of Florence.
 Later on, as it was used by the German mercenary guards got its name, Lanzi.

 What is the most beautiful thing about it?
 For sure that it is the statues that frame the Loggia.
 They tell the story of Greek myths and legends and are a truly magnific site to admire.

 Another Renaissance spot to see is the Baptistery of Saint John.

 Basically, the octagonal baptistery was in the old day the only place to get baptized.
 Its location, with one foot in Piazza del Duomo and the other in Piazza San Giovanni, across from Florence Cathedral and the Campanile di Giotto makes it very easy to spot and put the tour.

 One of the main squares in Florence, Piazza della Republica, has been a central one dating to Roman times (being the city’s forum location).
 But as all Florence does, the Piazza has a central Renaissance piece, the column of Plenty, which marks the exact heart of the city.
 On the Column, you can find a replica of Donatello’s Lady with the Cornucopia.

-For sure there are many more sights and experiences I did not manage to share with you in this article but I am hoping that you enjoyed Framey’s selection of Florence – The best 30 places to see in the city of Renaissance.
+In conclusion, sure there are many more sights and experiences I did not manage to share with you in this article but I am hoping that you enjoyed Framey’s selection of Florence – The best 30 places to see in the city of Renaissance.

 And just in case you need some more ideas I might suggest taking a sneak peek at three Italy-related articles Framey has: Rome: History, Culture, Tourism & More Interesting Facts, 20 Must-have experiences in Venice by boat + 5 hidden gems, and 20 Best things to see in Milan + Bonus 5 hidden gems.
 You might get even more inspired!